stantonk/mcp-server-java-sse-http-demo/README.md

-# Weather MCP Service: Java Model Context Protocol (MCP) Server example
+# Weather Java SSE Transport MCP Service

 A working implementation Model Context Protocol java-sdk.
 Includes a fast-agent for the MCP Client to interact with the Weather mcp-server.